Reporting on violence

 - a sub-section on youth violence prevention and restorative justice projects in Alameda County;

-- an interactive story package about homicides in Oakland during 2006, which will be designed so that the homicides of 2007 will be added as they occur;
+- an interactive story package about homicides in Oakland during 2006, which was designed so that the homicides of 2007 would be added as they occurred;

-- a sub-section that will focus on West Oakland, as an example of a community section of the site;
+- a sub-section that focused on West Oakland, as an example of a community section of the site;

 - a sub-section on child abuse in Alameda County.